header

 California Quail are a common site and sound at Bodega Bay.

-Bodega Bay was full of seabirds, sandpipers, and wetland birds.
+Bodega Harbor was full of seabirds, sandpipers, and wetland birds.

 The bay is one of the few coastal wetlands in the area.